Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Discussion

 \section{Discussion}

-Our findings highlight an alarming status quo -- \textbf{S\&P transparency in consumer-facing GenAI tools is often missing or unusable in practice, even as high-stakes use becomes more common} (RQ1\&RQ2).
-In response to this challenge, participants described concrete expectations for \textbf{\textit{what} S\&P information should cover and \textit{how} it should be communicated to support informed adoption and use} (RQ3).
-We organize participants' design ideas into five dimensions (see Table~\ref{tab:design_dimensions}) and instantiate them in a single interactive prototype that visualizes representative designs across dimensions (see Figure~\ref{fig:design}).
-The interactive prototype can be accessed in Appendix~\ref{sec:appendix_artifacts}, which is intended to surface an emerging design space of GenAI S\&P transparency by illustrating participant-informed design ideas.
+\paragraphb{Summary of findings} Our findings highlight an alarming status quo -- \textbf{S\&P transparency in consumer-facing GenAI tools is often missing or unusable in practice, even as high-stakes use becomes more common} (RQ1\&RQ2).
+In response to this challenge, participants described concrete expectations for \textbf{\textit{what} S\&P information should cover and \textit{how} it should be communicated} (RQ3).
+We organize participants' design ideas into five dimensions (Table~\ref{tab:design_dimensions}) and instantiate them in an interactive prototype (Figure~\ref{fig:design}) that visualizes some representative design ideas.
+For better readability of Figure~\ref{fig:design}, the interactive prototype can be accessed in Appendix~\ref{sec:appendix_artifacts}.
+Note that these design practices reflect participants' stated preferences rather than recommendations evaluated through observed behavior.
+The prototype is intended to surface an emerging design space of GenAI S\&P transparency by illustrating participant-informed design ideas.
 It is not meant to be comprehensive and does not necessarily reflect best practices.
-As an exploratory study in this space, our goal is to offer a starting point for designing and evaluating GenAI S\&P transparency and to spur more investigation into best practices.
+As an exploratory study, our goal is to offer a starting point for designing and evaluating GenAI S\&P transparency and to spur further investigation into best practices.